 Families are provided with information on typically developing peers and given activities on what they can do to work with their child.

-CHILDREN AND YOUTH WITH SPECIAL HEALTH CARE NEEDS (CYSHCN) PROGRAM
+CHILDREN WITH SPECIAL HEALTH CARE NEEDS (CYSHCN) PROGRAM

 The Children and Youth with Special Health Care Needs Program seeks to improve the system of care for children with special health care needs from birth to 21 years of age and their families.

 Children served by the CYSHCN Program have an illness or condition for which they need extra health care and support services.
 These children might have a serious or long-lasting physical condition, intellectual or developmental disability; and/or behavioral or emotional condition.

 This program is strictly a referral program.
 Services include information about health insurance, community resources, specialists and accessing health care providers.